njerezlillo/nbpwplmodel/README.md

 "kidney.csv": Corresponds to the database used.

 ## Simulation Study.

-1.- "Scenarios.R": Contains the cases considered in the simulation study.
+"scenarios.R": Contains a brief exploration of the cases considered in the simulation study.

-2.- "generation_samples.R": Contains the codes used to generate and export all the replicas used (to reduce computational time).

-3.- "cod_simulation_study.R": Contains the programming for the tables in the simulation study.
+"print_results.R": Contains the programming for the tables in the simulation study.

+"sim_1.RData": RData object with all results of the first case in the simulation study (Sim_1.R)

+"sim_2.RData": RData object with all results of the first case in the simulation study (Sim_2.R)

 ## Reference

 Jerez-Lillo N, Tapia A, Lachos V, Ramos P. A new piecewise power-law cure fraction model: diagnostic analytics and medical application.